Ford Ranger Review 2025: Price, specs & boot space

 Even the cheapest XL model comes with a six-way adjustable seat for the driver, meaning there should be little problem with getting comfortable.
 Choose the Ranger Wildtrak and this unlocks an eight-way power-adjustable driver’s seat, with the Platinum version offering 10 ways to adjust both front seats.

-A pick-up truck like the Ford Ranger needs to survive the potential demands of a work, and live up to modern expectations of quality.
+A pick-up truck like the Ford Ranger needs to survive the potential demands of hard work, and live up to modern expectations of quality.
 Thankfully, Ford has achieved these goals with the Ranger.

 The Ranger Wildtrak comes with part-leather seats, while the top-spec Platinum has full-leather upholstery.
 This certainly lifts the overall ambience of the interior, as does LED lighting.